Computing Disposable Income

 - Non-reimbursed amounts you pay for goods and services that allow you, your spouse or co-tenant to receive in-home care.
 The care received must be similar to the care provided by a licensed nursing home, assisted living or adult care facility

-- In-home medical treatment, physical therapy, Meals on Wheels (or similar meal delivery service) and personal care.
-Personal care includes assistance with preparing meals, getting dressed, eating, taking medications or areas of personal hygiene
+- In-home medical treatment such as physical therapy received in the home, Meals on Wheels (or similar meal delivery service) and personal care.
+Personal care includes assistance with preparing meals, getting dressed, eating, taking medication or area of personal hygiene

 - Special furniture and equipment, such as wheelchairs, hospital beds and oxygen

 Category 3 - $38,677 to $45,708

 When your annual income for the application year is $45,708 or less, your home will be exempt from all excess or special levies except the Emergency Medical Services Levy.
 Excess or special levies are in addition to regular levies.
 They require voter approval and provide money for a specific purpose, such as school bonds and maintenance and operation levies.

 When your household income is between $31,645 and $38,676 you are exempt from regular levies, except the Emergency Medical Services Levy, for $50,000 or 35% of the assessed value, whichever is greater, not to exceed $70,000 of assessed value.

 When your household income is $31,644 or less, you are exempt from regular levies, except the Emergency Medical Services Levy, on the first $60,000 or 60% of your home's assessed value, whichever is greater.

 Death of the Applicant